 Motor scooters are fun to ride, get up to 100 miles per gallon, squeeze into tiny parking slots and are, well, just so darn cute.
-All of these factors are driving up sales, especially among women.

 But don't let the adorable factor make you think you're riding a toy.